demersdesigns/baseplate/README.md

 ##Installation:
 ---
+The baseplate project depends on Node, NPM, and Bower.
+If you are not sure if these are installed on your machine, check out the dependencies section below.
+Otherwise, you can skip to the install instructions section.

+###Dependencies
 1. If you don't have Homebrew, Node, NPM, and Bower installed please complete the following:
 <br>
 a.
 Open up the terminal and type `$ ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`
 b.
 Use homebrew to install Node, which includes NPM `$ brew install node`
 2. Make sure that Node.js, and NPM are installed.
 To verify this, you can type `$ which node` and `$ which npm` into the command line.
 If you get an installation error, you may need to set the owership of the /usr/local folder to the current user.
 If so: run `$ sudo chown -R $USER /usr/local`
+3. Install bower using `npm install bower`
+4. You can check to make sure it was installed properly by typing `which bower` into the terminal.

+###Installation Instructions
-3. From the command line, CD into the directory where you pulled this repo and run `$ npm install`, which will download all of the Gulp dependencies listed above into a node-modules folder.
-This may take a minute or two to complete.
+1. From the command line, `cd` into the directory where you pulled this repo into
-4. Once that process completes successfully, check to make sure you have Bower installed by typing `$ which bower` into the command line.
-5. If you don't have Bower installed, type `$ npm install bower` into the command line.
-6. Once that process completes successfully, run `$ bower install` in the command line.
+2. Run `npm start`, which will run both `npm install` to get all of the node modules as well as `bower install`, which will pull down the Bower dependencies.

 ##Usage:
 ---